COSIMA/regional-mom6/README.md

 ## Limitations

-- Only supports one type of regional horizontal grid, namely one that's equally spaced in longitude and latitude.
-Users can provide their own grid, or ideally [open a pull request](https://github.com/COSIMA/regional-mom6/pulls) with a method that implements another type of horizontal grid!
+- Only generates regional horizontal grids with uniform spacing in longitude and latitude.
+  However, users can provide their own non-uniform grid, or ideally [open a pull request](https://github.com/COSIMA/regional-mom6/pulls) with a method that generates other types of horizontal grids.
-- Only boundary segments that are parallel to either lines of constant longitude or constant latitude lines are supported.
+- Only supports boundary segments that are parallel to either lines of constant longitude or lines of constant latitude.

 ## We want to hear from you